akshayKarai/PageRank-using-Hadoop-MapReduce/README.md

 hadoop fs -rm -r /user/cloudera/pagerank/output
 ```

-Cyber Duck can be used for transferring the files from local to cluster.
+Cyber Duck can be used for transferring the files from local to cluster in Mac
+Putty can be used for transferring the files from local to cluster in Windows